mikeperry-tor/acwiki/OnionSproutsBot-Survival-Guide.md

 5. Activate the virtualenv `. ~/venv/bin/activate`
 6. Install the latest version of the bot `cd ~/onionsproutsbot && python setup.py install`
 7. Restart onionsprouts bot `systemctl --user restart onionsproutsbot`

+If the new version is producing errors try to delete `~/database/OSB.db` and restart again